New Directions in Categorical Logic, for Classical, Probabilistic and Quantum Logic: Preliminaries on effect algebras, effect modules, and convex sets

-Recall that homomorphisms of effect algebras preserve only sums of orthogonal elements.
-For Boolean algebras it turns out that this implies preservation of all sums (or joins).

-\begin{lemma} Let $B, C$ be Boolean algebras (and thus effect algebras).
-Then: $f\colon B\rightarrow C$ is a homomorphism of effect algebras if and only if it is a homomorphism of Boolean algebras.
-As a result, the inclusion functor $\BA \rightarrow \EA$ from Boolean algebras to effect algebras is full and faithful. \end{lemma}
+\item If $E,D$ happen to be Boolean algebras, then $f$ is also a map of Boolean algebras: the inclusion functor $\BA \hookrightarrow \EA$ is full and faithful --- where $\BA$ is the category of Boolean algebras. \end{enumerate} \end{lem}